Token Incentives and Market Coordination in Klima 2.0

 This is not a flaw of Web3: it is the feature that makes decentralised systems sustainable, with high-profile and innovative approaches like Ethereum, Olympus, and Aerodrome being stand out examples.

-• and the more influence they gain over the pricing and curation of carbon classes.
+and the more influence they can gain over the the protocol's activities.

 This is designed to create a self-reinforcing loop.

-Long-term aligned users → more accurate pricing → better carbon portfolio → more organic demand → higher-value incentives → more aligned users.
+Long-term aligned users → more accurate pricing → better carbon → more organic demand → more utility → more aligned users.

-In other words: Incentives don’t just reward participation.
-They create the market.
+In other words: incentives don’t just reward participation.
+They enable coordination.

 They allow the coordination of disparate stakeholders, not typically aligned within the carbon markets; but that can be aligned through Klima.